 Other Tools.
 While not used yet, it may be possible that tools have more complex interaction patterns.
 These will usually be custom tools very specific to a particular use case which would be explicitly described in this manual.

 Refreshing the diagram

 The Refresh operation will force an update of the diagram's content according to the latest version of the underlying semantic model.
 The default operational mode is to automatically refresh the diagram's content whenever any relevant change is detected in the semantic model (e.g. caused by another editor).
-This can be disabled using the Automatic refresh preference (accessible through Window > Preferences > Sirius).
-When in manual refresh mode (i.e. Automatic refresh is unchecked), you must manually use the Refresh operation whenever you want the diagram to take into account changes in the model.
-Even in automatic refresh mode, it may be sometimes necessary to invoke an explicit, manual refresh using this operation if ModuleStudio got confused.
+In additional you can also manually use the Refresh operation whenever you want the diagram to take into account changes in the model.
+Sometimes it may be necessary to invoke an explicit, manual refresh using this operation if ModuleStudio got confused.

 You can invoke the refresh either by the tab-bar or with the F5 keyboard shortcut or using the canvas' context menu.

 The various kinds of elements which can appear on a diagram, and the tools which are available to manipulate them, are organised in Layers.
 The diagram has a default layer which is always enabled, but also has additional layers which are optional.
 You can enable or disable the optional layers at will, to hide or reveal new kinds of elements.
 So layers allow to hide or show different concerns of the model which helps to keep focus on what is relevant for the moment.

 The set of layers currently enabled can be controlled using the drop-down menu in the tab-bar.
 Mandatory layers can not be disabled and are not displayed in this menu.
 Simply click on the button to reveal the menu, and check or un-check the optional layers you want to have enabled or disabled.